usman2x/interview-cheet-sheet/spring.md

 ### Spring basic concepts
 - Spring framework for dependency injection and autowiring and integration
 - Spring Application context
-- Spring beans are managed by IOC
+- Spring beans; Objects that are managed by IOC
 - EJB container vs Spring container

 ### Spring DI